Listen to article

 The ‘Night for Israel’ event raised $7,000, with donations going to David Rubin’s Shiloh Israel Children’s Fund.
 The former Mayor of Shiloh, Israel has visited Ontario several times.
 Those in attendance also saw a boots on the ground interview of Dr. Eldad Keynan from Northern Israel.
 The war hero discussed the attitudes of the Israeli people and the issues they are contending with.

+The archaic atrocities committed October 7th were nothing short of medieval.
 Pastor J.C.
-Church believes Scripture sums it up the best.
+Church believes Scripture sums it up best.
 “When King David and Israel’s army were surrounded in front and to the rear, David’s commander, Joab told his partner in command, ‘Be strong, and let us be courageous for the sake of our people, and for the cities of our GOD; and may the LORD do what seems good to him.’”

 The Bottom Line: